Society for Libertarian Life: Early years

 SLL rose out of a non-credited experimental college course at California State Fullerton (now California State University at Fullerton—CSUF) in 1973.
 Lawrence Samuels, a third-year commercial art and journalism student, taught the college course on the fundamentals of libertarianism.
 After the class concluded, the participants launched the Students for a Libertarian Society.
 Two years later the name was changed to include students and community members.

 Samuels became SLL's first chairman and is considered its founder.
 In an interview, he claimed that SLL's primary goal as the elimination of victimless crime laws.
 In later years Samuels became the national chair and executive director until he moved to central California.

 The organizations first publication was entitled The Libertarian New Horizon until it was changed later to Libertas Review: A Journal of Peace and Liberty.
 The organization also adopted a declaration of principles (May 5, 1973)—"The Libertas Statement", which was critiqued in Ayn Rand's book, The Voice of Reason: Essay in Objective Thought.

 SLL produced a prolific amount of educational material.
 In a newspaper interview of SLL leaders in 1974, the Fullerton News Tribune reported that the organization had "an entire propaganda machine of books, newspapers and magazines" touting the libertarian cause.

 The organization arranged a number of notable speeches by academicians and authors from across the nation.
 The first public activity was a lecture by author Phillip Abbott Luce on in March 1974.
 Luce had defected from the pro-Red Chinese Progressive Labor Party in 1965.
 Before his break with the PLP, Luce had organized trips with Jerry Rubin to meet with Fidel Castro in Cuba.

 Luce's speech was controversial.
 During his speech, he advocated the "demise of tax-supported education," and that taxation could be considered legal theft.
-The "uproar in facility circles was extensive," since the speech was fund by the university.
+The "uproar in facility circles was extensive," since the speech was funded by the university.
 Two other organizations co-sponsored the event, CSUF Economic Association, which provided the funding, and the California Young Americans for Freedom (YAF).